faster-cpython/ideas/3.12/README.md

 We are greedy and want the advantages of both!
-We will use the mechanisms for creating short traces, but the type information gathered by the adaptive interpreter will allow us to lengthen the traces, without loosing the advantages of short traces.
+We will use the mechanisms for creating short traces, but the type information gathered by the adaptive interpreter will allow us to lengthen the traces, without losing the advantages of short traces.

 #### Trace generation and optimization